Naimish240/waifu-generator/README.md

 All images were resized to 32x32x3, and the latent vector exists in 256 dimensions.
 I originally wanted to train it on 80x80x3 images, but due to memory issues and lack of access to a GPU, I settled for this resolution.
 I'll probably visit this project again in the future, if time and compute resources permit, to train a higher resolution, deeper AutoEncoder.
 Or even a GAN, who knows 😄

+One thing to note about AutoEncoders, is that the outputs they give tend to be a bit blurry.
+This is mainly attributed to using MSE as a loss function.
+GANs were invented primarily to address this issue, and the discriminator does a very good job (compared to an autoencoder, atleast) at generating images without too many artifacts.

 There were 3 mains steps involved in this project:
 1. Training an AutoEncoder to Reconstruct the images.
 2. Generating images by randomly sampling from the Latent Space.